DavidAlzateOcampo/the_wide_world_of_analytics/_posts/2020-02-05-Google-Data-Studio-and-Bigquery.md

   - Visualization
 ---

-Creating a dashboard by using the Google cloud tools.
+Creating the dashboard below by using the Google cloud tools.

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/4ad871f3-660e-490c-8f37-d49ac6a71a73/page/dyTDB" frameborder="0" style="border:0" allowfullscreen></iframe>

+Steps to create the dashboard can be summarize in the following steps.

 * Download the data set from a public site
 * Prepare the data set information to upload